TissueEngineeringLab/MyoFInDer/README.md

 Requirements
 ------------

-To install and run Cellen Tellen, you'll need Python 3 (3.7 to 3.10), approximately 1GB of disk space, and preferably 8GB of memory or more.
-Cellen Tellen runs on Windows, Linux, macOS, and potentially other OS able to run a compatible version of Python.
+To install and run MyoFInDer, you'll need Python 3 (3.7 to 3.10), approximately 1GB of disk space, and preferably 8GB of memory or more.
+MyoFInDer runs on Windows, Linux, macOS, and potentially other OS able to run a compatible version of Python.

 The dependencies of the module are :